 Luke (not his real name) had a hard time staying awake in his classes.
 He thought it was because math and science weren't his favorite courses.
 But there was something more serious going on.

 Luke had obstructive sleep apnea, a sleep disorder that causes periods when breathing stops (apneas), and interrupts deep sleep.
 Luke's doctor recommended that he have his tonsils and adenoids removed.
-Within a week of having the outpatient surgery, Luke was sleeping soundly at night and feeling alert and productive at school during the day.
+Within several weeks of having the outpatient surgery, Luke was sleeping soundly at night and feeling alert and productive at school during the day.

 You never think about needing more sleep ... until you start to feel exhausted like Luke did.
 Even if they don't have sleep disorders, most teens are sleep-deprived.
 They may stay up late surfing the Internet, watching favorite late-night shows, or just tossing and turning for hours with eyes wide open.
 Sleep is also often disrupted during stressful times like exams or when you're having relationship problems.
 Your mind goes into overdrive, making it impossible to relax.